Active case

 Ozempic is a prescription medication approved for treating type 2 diabetes.
 However, some people use it off-label for weight loss.
 While Ozempic can help with weight loss, it has potential risks and side effects you should be aware of.

-Ozempic is not officially approved by the FDA for weight loss.
-Its safety and effectiveness for this use have not been thoroughly studied and proven.
+Because Ozempic is not officially approved by the FDA for weight loss, its safety and effectiveness for this use haven't been thoroughly studied and proven.
 When a medication is used off-label, chances are higher of experiencing unexpected side effects or complications.

 Common side effects of Ozempic, even when used as intended, include: